ahetrick12/artist-corner-estore/docs/DesignDoc.md

 ### Model Tier
-The model tier contains components that are repesentations of objects such as store items, announcements, and messages.
+The model tier contains components that are representations of objects such as store items, announcements, and messages.
 Each object has properties that can be set and retrieved individually.
 ![Model UML](model.png)
 The ViewModel tier translates file information into these objects that are then sent to the view tier to be sent to the front end.